-We believe our Ora et Labora cooperates in God's plan to make all things new To always be in conversation with God through prayer and value the dignity of all work and human activity enedictine College is located in historic Atchison, Kansas, which is a small city on the west bank of the Missouri River, forty-five miles north of Kansas City, twenty miles north of Leavenworth, Kansas, and twenty miles south of St. Joseph, Missouri.
+We believe our Ora et Labora cooperates in God's plan to make all things new To always be in conversation with God through prayer and value the dignity of all work and human activity

 "We believe that the divine presence is everywhere...
 They live by the labor of their own hands."
 RB 19:1-48:8